Article Image

 Definition

-Basic Pay and periodic increments
+Basic Pay and Periodic Increments

-9.12 Pay Commissions and Their Role
+Pay Commissions and Their Role in the Economy

-Earlier commissions, particularly the 6th and 7th Pay Commissions, introduced radical changes such as the shift to Pay Bands and Grade Pay, and later to Pay Matrix Levels for simplification.
+Earlier commissions, particularly the 6th and 7th Pay Commissions, introduced radical changes, such as the shift to Pay Bands and Grade Pay, and later to Pay Matrix Levels for simplification.

-Key Components of Pay and Benefits
+Key Components of Pay And Benefit

 2. Allowances